codeforequity-at/botium-connector-directline3/README.md

 JSON object holding the activity template used for sending activities to the bot.

+### DIRECTLINE3_ACTIVITY_VALIDATION
+_default: 'error'

+Set to 'warning' if you want to suppress activity validation errors.

 # Current Restrictions

 * Only HTTP Polling supported (WebSocket not available in Node.js)